 Those were my 6 big reasons why you should try to take a social media break.
 I hope you enjoyed this post!
 Hopefully it added value to your life!
 Let me know if you’ve ever taken a social media break?
 Why or why not?
 Also, have you read Jaron Lanier’s book?

-- Book Review: The Joy of Pain by Richard H. Smith
+- Book Review: The Creative Act: A Way of Being by Rick Rubin

 Karletta says